Walking isn’t only good for our physical, social and mental health. It’s also good for our communities, the environment and the economy.

 She also enjoys social benefits from walking, after joining a walking group for carers.
 A warm welcome meant she soon developed friendships, with the group offering a strong support network for the members.

 Caroline explains that it can sometimes feel isolating to be a carer.
-Getting out and about walking, whether one your own or with a group, is an opportunity to reset.
+Getting out and about walking, whether on your own or with a group, is an opportunity to reset.
 Walking with others, especially those in similar situations, can be the chance to share experiences and concerns.
 The companionship has been important, as Caroline’s husband can often spend large periods of time in hospital.

 “It’s fantastic to have people you can talk to about your worries.
 Walking, and the walking group, has given me that.“